SAP/spartacus-docs/_pages/install/integrations/cds-integration.md

     **Note:** When using this command, you do not need to separately start a Spartacus instance; it is already done as part of the command.
 To run the Cypress end-to-end tests for Intelligent Selling Services in Spartacus, select `merchandising-carousel.e2e-spec.ts` in the Cypress user interface.

-## Other Commands for Intelligent Selling Services for SAP Cloud
+## Other Commands for Intelligent Selling Services for SAP Commerce Cloud

 All other Intelligent Selling Services commands have `:cds` as part of their name, and can be found in the `package.json` file of the Spartacus source code.